This TRADITIONAL BILTONG RECIPE

 It is an interesting and tasty alternative to beef jerky.
 Like Beef Jerky, Biltong can be produced in various flavors

-by adding things like garlic or chili peppers to the recipe.
+things like garlic or chili peppers to the recipe.

 Personally, I find the original plain biltong the most enjoyable.